 Lessons learned by a time travelling SQL Server DBA – Part two is now available.
 So, you can read it after this post by clicking the link here.

 In addition, you can now read part three here.

 Final word (for part one)

-I hope you enjoyed this trip down memory lane.
+I hope you enjoyed this trip down memory lane in this post about lessons learned by a time travelling SQL Server DBA – Part One.
 For some of you it’s nostalgia.

 However, fully aware that some people still have to deal with SQL Server 2000 and big waterfall deployments.
 In addition, also aware that a minority of people still use pagers.

 For those of you who are not aware, Query Editor is what people use to use to perform queries in SQL Server before SQL Server Management Studio.

 In addition, DBCC SHOWCONTIG is what people use to use in SQL Server to identify fragmentation in indexes.
 Before the introduction of the sys.dm_db_index_physical_stats DMV in SQL Server 2005.